syncfusion-content/js-api-docs/api/js/ejGrid.md

 <script>
 // Create grid object.
 var gridObj = $("#Grid").data("ejGrid");
-// It is used to set validation to a field during editing gridObj.setValidationToField("OrderID", { required: true });
+// It is used to set validation to a field. gridObj.setValidationToField("OrderID", { required: true });
 </script>{% endhighlight %}